Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

-In particular, the set of predicted LED IDs $\mathcal{I^{\textrm{pred}}}$ is obtained by checking which LED APs cover the location of the particles.
-The observed LED ID set $\mathcal{I^{\textrm{mea}}}$ is compared with the predicted set $\mathcal{I^{\textrm{pred}}}$, and a neutral weight one is assigned if at least one ID is matched; a penalty weight zero is assigned otherwise.
-The RSS measurement of the backscatter signal refines this process by penalizing large deviations between the measured RSS $\mathcal{R}^{\textrm{mea}}_\textrm{dB}$ and predicted RSS $\mathcal{R}^{\textrm{pred}}_\textrm{dB}$, thereby involving the backscatter channel condition into the likelihood calculation.
+In particular, the set of predicted LED IDs $\mathcal{I}^{\textrm{pred}}$ is obtained by checking which LED APs cover the location of each particle.
+The observed LED ID set $\mathcal{I}^{\textrm{mea}}$ is compared with the predicted set $\mathcal{I}^{\textrm{pred}}$ through~\eqref{eqn:likelihood_compare}.
+Hence, in the current design, the LED-ID term acts as a coarse feasibility constraint on the particle location; that is, particles that are non-compatible with the measured illuminated-cell set are rejected, whereas particles that remain compatible are further differentiated by the RSS term.
+A more refined likelihood model can be implemented to distinguish between mild and severe LED-ID set mismatches, although it would add computational complexity.
+The RSS measurement of the backscatter signal refines this process by penalizing large deviations between the measured RSS $\mathcal{R}^{\textrm{mea}}_\textrm{dB}$ and predicted RSS $\mathcal{R}^{\textrm{pred}}_\textrm{dB}$, thereby incorporating the backscatter channel condition into the likelihood calculation.
 A resampling step is performed to avoid the degeneracy problem discussed in~\cite{bar2004estimation}.
-The particles with low weights are replaced by those with stronger weights, which maintains particle diversity and prevents weight collapse.
-Finally, the position of the BD is estimated as the posterior mean of the state over all particles, with the aid of
+Particles with low weights are replaced by particles with higher weights to maintain particle diversity and prevent weight collapse.
+Finally, the position of the BD is estimated as the posterior mean of the state over all particles using

-Above BD position tracking process is recursively executed over time to provide continuous state estimation, thereby facilitating effective positioning and tracking of the BD.
-This combination of proximity-based LED ID matching and RSS refinement provides a low-complexity solution for the positioning and tracking purposes.
-It ensures that proximity information in terms of multiple LED APs imposes coarse constraints on the location of the BD, while the RSS observation delivers continuous measurement that guides the estimation toward a more precise direction.
+The above BD-position tracking process is repeated recursively to provide continuous state estimation.
+This combination of proximity-based LED-ID matching and RSS refinement provides a low-complexity solution for positioning and tracking.
+It ensures that proximity information from multiple LED APs imposes coarse constraints on the location of the BD, while the RSS observation provides a continuous measurement that refines the estimate.